sligodave/sublime_remote_open/README.md

 The command and accompanying python will take care of the paths etc from here and send the request to the server to open the file on the local machine.

+You can specify a line number to open the file at also by using the ':' standard.
+E.g.

+    subl FILE_TO_OPEN.EXT:45

+Will open the file with the cursor on line 45.

 ## Troubleshooting

 I've had not problems so far but I'll add things here as they come up.